rick-de-water/Lingo/README.md

 * `-DLINGO_CHAR_ENCODING=none`
 * `-DLINGO_CHAR_PAGE=iso_8859_1`

 This method is not recommended.
-Setting the execution character set is much more reliable and portable way to solve this issue.
+Setting the execution character set is a much more reliable and portable way to solve this issue.

 ## Testing
 If you want to develop and/or run the test suite, you will have to build the CMake project.
 All you need is CMake 3.12 or higher and a C++11 compatible compiler.
 The tests are written using [Catch](https://github.com/catchorg/Catch2) and can be run with `ctest`.